MicrosoftDocs/appcenter-docs/docs/distribution/stores/index.md

 Apple App Store   | ✅  | ❌       | ❌  | ❌    |
 Google Play Store | ❌  | ✅       | ❌  | ❌    |
 Microsoft Intune  | ✅  | ✅       | ❌  | ❌    |

-We are looking for feedback, feel free to contact us through the blue chat icon in the lower right-hand corner of every App Center page.